 You must be asking: "How long will it take?"

-Well, a complete treatment can be done in as quickly as 6 months, while others may take up to 24 months or more, depending on the difficulty of the case.
+Well, a complete treatment can be completed as quickly as 6 months, while others may take up to 24 months or more, depending on the difficulty of the case.
 However, here are a few main factors that cause variations in treatment durations:

 Crowding occurs when there is disharmony between the tooth-to-jaw size.
 Here are some reasons why your child's teeth may be misaligned due to crowding: